 Save Barton Creek Section by Hanna Morgan Denman, with contributions from Laurie Dries, Nico Hauwert, Brian Hunt, Steve Johnson, Sandy Kelso, and Gail McGlammery

 Recycling and Reuse Section by Lauren Hammond and David Hogan

 Green Building Section by Miki Cook, Matthew Crosby, Shems Duval, Molly Emerick, Jessica Galloway, Patricia House, Liana Kallivoka, Heidi Kasper, Richard Morgan, Lisa Nutt, Paul Robbins, Sarah Tober, and John Umphress

 Clean Energy Section by Sarah Fusco, Jaime Gomez, Elizabeth Kasprowicz, Terry Moore, Fred Yebra, and Austin Energy Marketing

 Air Quality Page by Deanna Altenhoff

-Computer Assistance by Bill Christensen and Jeanine Sih
+Computer Assistance by Bill Christensen, Mohan Rao, and Jeanine Sih